babelattke/ti-ext-elements/README.md

 - Add to extensions/babel/elements
 - Enable extension in Admin -> System -> Extensions
-- Add this line of code at the end of your main .scss file (i.e: themes/tastyigniter-orange/assets/src/scss/app.scss)
+- Add this line of code at the end of your main .scss file
+ _(i.e: themes/yourTheme/assets/src/scss/app.scss)_

 `// Extensions`
 `@import "extensions/+import.extensions";`